 - Take them for a test drive.
 Once you’ve settled on the right size, spend several minutes walking around the store to get a true sense of how they fit.
 Is the toe box too tight?
 Does the heel slip?
 Too narrow?
 Too wide?

 - Read the reviews of others when buying shoes online.
-Size varies from manufacturer to manufacturer; a size 9 in one brand may be a half-size different for another.
+Size varies from manufacturer to manufacturer; a size 9 in one brand may be a half-size different in another.

 3. Function & Performance